Math Calculators

 1, 2, 4, 8, 16, 32

-Mike can invite 1, 2, 4, 8, 16, or 32 guests to his party for the cupcake distribution to be fair.
+Mike can invite 1, 2, 4, 8, 16, or 32 guests to his party to ensure the cupcake distribution is completely fair.

 The factor pairs of 32 are: